Campaign to protect local gluten free prescription services in England

 What is Coeliac UK doing?

-Where local consultations are being launched, we have been contacting local members by post, email and through social media to ensure you have the chance to have your voice heard by completing consultation surveys.
-Only by as many of us as possible making the case for gluten free prescribing can we win the fight for this vital service.
+Over the last three years, where local consultations are being launched, we have been contacting local members by post, email and through social media to ensure you have the chance to have your voice heard.

-We have produced a briefing note for MPs on this subject, and the case for prescribing was the subject of a Westminster Hall debate last November, tabled by Kevan Jones MP.
+We have produced a briefing note for MPs on this subject, and the case for prescribing was the subject of a Westminster Hall debate, tabled by Kevan Jones MP.
 Read the full transcript of the debate.

 The media are particularly important too so that we can increase awareness of the issue.
 We have focused our attention on media in areas where prescriptions have been cut or there are consultations going on.
 See our media centre for the latest press releases we have issued.